MicrosoftDocs/win32/desktop-src/TermServ/consoles-vs-terminals.md

 # Remote vs. Console terminals/sessions

+A  `console` is a terminal session that is connected to a remote host.
 The point of this document is to explain the differences between console and remote sessions.
 As well as go into some of the implications underneath.

 ## What is a Terminal?

 A terminal is a concept that Remote Desktop Services introduces that’s basically a group of input/output devices and configuration.
 There are different types of Terminals, but the two most common ones are “Remote” and “Console”.

 ## What do you do with a Terminal?

 A terminal’s purpose in life is to be attached to a Session.
 If it’s not attached to a Session, it will be attached shortly or it’s in the process of being destroyed.
 This document won’t cover in detail what a session is, but it’s essentially the element that holds the user’s processes, data identity and runs it’s own win32k instance under csrss.exe.